AliKazmierczak/Netguru/README.md

 - year
 - type

-#And these are optional:
+#And these are optional for new movie:
 - author
 - genre
 - plot

+#To add a new comment you need to add:
+- text

+#And these are optional:
+- author
+- title

-# Technolgies used
+# Technolgies used:
 - expressjs
 - mongodb
 - joi